orientechnologies/orientdb-labs/OEP_10.md

 The detector has O(N) complexity and as result time which is needed to detect deadlock matters of hundreds of nanoseconds at max.
 So we may execute deadlock detection every 0.1 usec without risk of performance loss in case of presence of deadlock.

 ###Low-level design

 Some parts of the design have already implemented and described here for clarity.

 Let's look at data structures are used in current transaction protocol.

 **Log records**

-Log records contains following fields:
+Log records contain following fields:

 1. LSN of the record.
-This value grows continuously and presents the logical address of log record inside of WAL.
+This value grows continuously and presents the logical address of the log record inside of WAL.
 2. Transaction id.
-This id should not be UUID, usage of the simple counter will be enough.
+It has not to be UUID, usage of the simple counter will be enough.
 3. PrevLSN.
 LSN of the previous record written by the same transaction.
 4. PageID.
-The id of the chnaged page.
+The id of the changed page.
 5. FileID.
 The id of a file which contains changed record.
 6. UndoNextLSN.
 Exists only in CLR records.
 Pointer to the next log record which should be rolled back.
 7. Data.
 Undo and redo data.
 Either one or both of them may be empty.